 Many a times Exchange users or administrators feel the need to read or go through certain emails via random Exchange user mailboxes of their choice.
-The need could be urgent on the basis of immediate information, action or in case, deletion of that particular email.
+The need could be urgent on the basis of immediate information, action or in case, need for quick deletion of that particular email like phishing emails, emails with suspicious links, attachments and sensitive content.
 Seeking this need, an important aspect related to the Exchange users, we decided to create a help blog for them to fulfill this requirement of searching as well as deleting message from Exchange user mailboxes.

 This task of searching emails in the Exchange mailboxes can be achieved by the medium of Exchange Management Shell and thus this method applies to the Exchange Server 2010 to Exchange Server 2019 only.